 Quick Tips for Online Assessments

 As you design the content of your course, you’ll think a lot about assessment methods.
-Online assessments and assignments should take into consideration the their online audience, which is typically a population of adult learners.
+Online assessments and assignments should take into consideration their online audience, which is typically a population of adult learners.
 Experts in the field of adult learning recommend the inclusion of real-world and real-work problems that complement the learning content.
-Adult learning draws from learners’ experiences so they go from what they know to what they don’t know.
-Assessments should also encourage decision-making, problem solving, formulation of inferences and calculation of plausibility.
+Adult learning draws from learners’ experiences, so they go from what they know to what they don’t know.
+Assessments should also encourage decision-making, problem-solving, formulation of inferences, and calculation of plausibility.
 Adults learn from applied experience as related to content and theory.

 Quick Tips